kxl4126/hatch-cli-client/README.md

 - [Node >= 16](https://nodejs.org/en/)
 - [Git](https://github.com/git-guides/install-git)
 - We recommend using **Plug Wallet** for the funding stage, as they have WICP built in to their wallet.

 ### Install hatch CLI and clone this repo
-1. This is the [tool](https://www.npmjs.com/package/hatch-cli) that will automatically handle the NFT backend for you.
-`npm install -g hatch-cli`
+1. Install [hatch-cli](https://www.npmjs.com/package/hatch-cli) via npm.
+It will automatically handle the NFT backend for you. <br/> `npm install -g hatch-cli`
-2. Navigate to a directory you want to work in and run:
+2. Navigate to a directory you want to work in and run:<br/>
 `git clone https://github.com/kxl4126/hatch-cli-client.git`

 ### Create basic directory structure
-Create three new, empty folders.
-One folder named **keys**, one named **assets**, and one named **metadata**.
+Make `keys/`, `assets/`, and `metadata/` folders.
 You will need these later.
 The folder structure should look something like:
 ![Folder Structure](https://i.imgur.com/hib3a0g.png)

 ### Configure your identity and fund your minting account
 1. Place your `Ed25519` key in `keys/keys.json`.
 If you don't have one, you can also allow the CLI to **generate a temporary identity** for you, by running: `hatch-cli identity`. **This identity is only used for minting and is different from your identity for your wallet or on the dfx CLI.**
 2. Run `hatch-cli identity`.